raj-vivek/Full-Stack-Developer-Learning-Hub/1. Java/6. Memory Allocation/4. Garbage Collection in Java/README.md

 4. **G1 (Garbage-First) Garbage Collector**:
    - **Definition**: A GC designed for applications with large heaps and high-throughput requirements.
-   - **Characteristics**: Divides the heap into regions and performs GC in a manner that aims to prioritize and minimize pause times.
+   - **Characteristics**: Divides the heap into regions and performs GC in a manner that aims to provide high throughput and predictable pause times, minimizing pause times.

 ### 8. Garbage Collection Tuning